 Aided by heavy advertising, eight million bottles of Yorkshire Relish were sold in 1885.
 Yorkshire Relish even received a commendation from Charles Perrins (1864 – 1958) of Lea & Perrins.

 Goodall Backhouse & Co was involved in a landmark House of Lords legal case against the Birmingham Vinegar Brewery, who had begun to manufacture an imitation product which they branded as “Yorkshire Relish”, in the 1890s.
 The case ruled that only Goodall, Backhouse & Co could use the name.
-Between 1892 and 1900, Powell spent £25,000 in legal fees to defend his trademark rights against other firms.
+Powell spent £25,000 in legal fees to defend his trademark rights against other businesses between 1892 and 1900.

 Under the astute leadership of William Powell the business became one of the largest sauce manufacturers in the world.
 There were around 500 employees at the firm by 1900.

 Powell died a lifelong bachelor in 1900, and left the firm to two nephews.
 William Powell Bowman (1862 – 1955) gained a two thirds stake, and Frank Boyce received one third.
 Bowman had worked at the business since 1877.